Who Was Stan Lee?

 Lee has become involved in a variety of multimedia projects while also serving as an ambassador for Marvel, even though he has filed lawsuits against the company and been the subject of debate over appropriate compensation for comic creators.
 The writer has seen Marvel develop into an entity that has inspired blockbuster film entertainment like the Iron Man, X-Men, Thor and The Avengers franchises.

-Lee started intellectual-property company POW!
+Lee started an intellectual-property company called POW!
 Entertainment in 2001 and the following year published his autobiography, Excelsior!
 The Amazing Life of Stan Lee.
 Later in the decade he received a Medal of Arts honor from President George W. Bush and launched the History Channel show Stan Lee's Superhumans, a series that looked at people with remarkable skills and abilities.

 2012 saw more new ventures.
-Lee co-wrote a graphic novel, Romeo and Juliet: The War, which landed on The New York Times' best-seller list and launched a YouTube channel, Stan Lee's World of Heroes, which features comic, comedy and sci-fi content.
+Lee co-wrote a graphic novel, Romeo and Juliet: The War, which landed on The New York Times' best-seller list and launched a YouTube channel, Stan Lee's World of Heroes, which features comics, comedy and sci-fi content.
 At the end of the year, the ever-active Lee turned 90.

 Later Health Problems, Legal Battles & Death

 Lee endured the loss of his wife of nearly 70 years, Joan, in July 2017.
 He then gave fans a scare when he checked into a hospital for an irregular heartbeat and shortness of breath the following January.
-However, the comic book titan was discharged shortly afterward, and announced he was ready to resume a full schedule with the latest Marvel feature, Black Panther, soon to be released.
+However, the comic book titan was discharged shortly afterward and announced he was ready to resume a full schedule with the latest Marvel feature, Black Panther, soon to be released.